cscott/lua-turtle/README.md

 (but not semantic) subset of JavaScript, originally created for the One Laptop per Child project.
-This implementation especially takes pains to match the official EcmaScript runtime semantics from https://tc39.es/ecma262 probably at the expense of exection speed.
+This implementation especially takes pains to match the official EcmaScript runtime semantics from https://tc39.es/ecma262 -- probably at the expense of some exection speed.

 ## Install, and Run

-This installation is standalone, although there is a luarocks spec file in the repo.
+This installation is standalone.

 To run a TurtleScript [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop):